-- 1. Navigate to Discovery & Inventory > Settings.
+- 1. Go to the Inventory Settings page (Data Collection > IT Assets Inventory Tasks > Inventory Settings).
 Scroll down to the IBM reporting and archiving settings section. - 2.
 Select the Enable frequent hardware scanning for IBM sub-capacity license calculations check box.

-A number of additional controls appear when this check box is selected (provided that the prerequisites described in Requirements for FlexNet Manager Suite Sub-Cap have been satisfied).
+A number of additional controls appear when this check box is selected (provided that the prerequisites described in Requirements for IT Asset Management Sub-Cap have been satisfied).